mohradza/firmware/docs/user-guide/hardware-setup.md

-# Parts list
+## Parts list

 To use ROSflight to its full potential, you will need the following parts on your MAV (Minature Aerial Vehicle).
 ROSflight supports both multirotor and fixedwing vehicles.

-1. Aircraft Frame, Motor(s), ESC(s), Battery and Propeller(s)
+1. Aircraft frame, motor(s), ESC(s), battery and propeller(s)
-2. Flight Controller (FC)
+2. Flight controller (FC)
 3. Any external sensors
-4. Vibration Isolation for FC
+4. Vibration isolation for FC
-5. Onboard Computer
+5. Onboard computer
-6. Wi-Fi Router and Dongle
+6. Wi-Fi router and dongle
 7. RC transmitter and receiver
 8. Laptop or base station computer
 9. Joystick (Xbox controller)

-## Frame, Motors, ESCs, Battery and Propeller
+### Frame, motors, ESCs, battery and propeller

 We do not officially support any specific multirotor or airplane frame, motor, ESC, Battery or Propeller combination.
 There are a lot of great resources for building your own MAV, and there are a lot of great kits out there that have all of these parts.